The Old Bridge

 bridge was patiently rebuilt.
 In 1218 the Romans finally built another bridge, the Ponte alla Carraia, known as

-much needed water supply and had a great deal of traffic.The butchers however began to spread out across the
+to a much needed water supply and had a great deal of traffic.The butchers however began to spread out across

 originally arrange symmetrically on either side, but in 1495 things changed.
 The owner and leaser of the shops